 SoCal Vacations will arrange the inspections and complete any mandatory updates.

 You may or may not be notified, depending on the extent and cost of the update, prior to the completion of the work and will see charges on your statement.

-SoCal Vacations does not profit on any items that need updated to meet code.
+SoCal Vacations does not profit from any items that need to be updated to meet code.

 Before any home can be rented, it must pass inspection.

 The number of bedrooms determines the maximum number of adults (2 per bedroom).

 However, the minimum area of living space per person is 200sf/person.

 - For example, a 1000sf, 2-bedroom cabin would have a maximum occupancy of 4 adults and 1 child, for a total of 5.

 - Guests could have a combination of 2 adults and 3 children, but they could not have 5 adults.